basnijholt/nijho.lt/content/post/agentic-coding/index.md

 I'm still the architect, the decision-maker, and the quality gatekeeper.
 But now I can focus on the interesting problems while my AI assistant handles the implementation details.

-## 16. Conclusion: Principles Over Process
+## 16. Conclusion: principles over process

 My journey from vibe coding skeptic to agentic coding advocate might seem like a complete reversal, but it's not.
 My core principle remains unchanged: **never commit code you don't understand**.